My Bare-Minimum Site

 https://www.sqliteexpert.com/download.html

 The Personal version is free.
-The is also a paid Professional version, but it’s not needed.
+There is also a paid Professional version, but it's not needed.

 There are a number of other GUI and command line SQLite manager applications.
 SQLite Expert is the one I use to do development.